A Thoughtful Approach to Gastropexy for Doberman Pinscher Owners

 4. Anti-nausea and Anti-emetic Medications: Drugs like maropitant or ondansetron may be administered to control nausea and prevent vomiting, which is crucial after gastropexy.

 5. Prokinetics: In some cases, medications that help promote gastrointestinal motility may be prescribed, especially if there is significant gastric dilation.
+Note: “It is possible that a malpositioned gastropexy may lead to dysmotility or an intermittent pyloric outflow obstruction, so appropriate selection of the gastropexy site in the pyloric antrum as well as along the body wall is critical” (Williams, 2025).

 Effectiveness of Gastropexy